 Shopping for a new dishwasher and want to understand all the technical terms you're reading about?
 Find out the meaning of everything from 'integrated' to 'fuzzy logic' in our guide to dishwasher jargon.

-Once you know exactly what you're looking for, browse our dishwasher Best Buys to find the best model for you from our reviews.
+Once you know exactly what you're looking for, browse the best dishwashers.

 Some upper baskets can be moved up and down to give more space for larger dishes in either the upper or lower basket.
 These are handy if you want to wash pots, pans, large plates or long-stemmed wine glasses in your dishwasher.
 The filters on our dishwasher reviews allow you to search specifically for models with a height-adjustable upper basket.